Sandokan (2025 TV series): Development and casting

-Lux Vide announced the series on 26 May 2022 and selected Can Yaman to play the titular character and Luca Argentero as Yanez.
+Production company Lux Vide announced the series on 26 May 2022 and selected Can Yaman to play the titular character and Luca Argentero as Yanez.
 The miniseries was the idea of Lux Vide CEO Luca Bernabei, and its distribution arrangement outside of Italy is held with Fremantle, its parent company.
 In Spain, Mediaset España holds the rights instead.

 On 18 April 2024, Variety reported that several big name actors (Ed Westwick, John Hannah, Alanah Bloor) had joined Can Yaman as part of the pool of actors in the new miniseries.
+Argentero was replaced by Alessandro Preziosi in the role of Yanez.
+Auditions for the role of Emilio, a minor character, were first mooted in 2023, when Lux Vide agents phoned Samuele Segreto when was studying in New York for a year, which he won as a consolation prize on Amici di Maria De Filippi.